jeluchu/pascalinaplus/README.md

 # Pascalina
 Pascalina is a basic calculator in which you can do various operations with two numbers

+# INSTRUCTIONS
+- Open 'Terminal'
+- Go to the directory where you keep the files
+- Execute: .//Pascalinav0.5.2 (.//Pascalinav + the number of version)
+- To execute 'Pascalina', will request you two numbers to carry out the operations
+- Then you can choose the option of the desired operation
+- At the end, you will get the result, and you can perform any other operation

 # VERSIONS

 ## v0.5.2